 Getting a new debit card mailed to you is a process fraught with anxiety in many foreign countries.
 Americans take for granted the luxury of a secure postal service (a Mexican boyfriend once told me it was the only thing he admired about America).
-It could take weeks to get new one and you have to trust the address/person it’s being sent to.
+It can take weeks to get new one and you have to trust the address/person it’s being sent to.
 Banks no longer will allow you to use them for receiving new cards like they used to.

-6. An extra “wallet’ containing a copy of your passport and alternate photo I.D. and birth certificate, along with international bank customer service numbers.
+6. An extra “wallet’ containing a copy of your passport and an alternate photo I.D. and birth certificate, along with international bank customer service numbers.

 These need to be kept separate from your primary wallet.
 Make sure you know your credit card PIN, which is different from your debit card PIN.
 The code will be required if you need to draw emergency cash from a credit card.
-Your face and passport at the bank will not do it.
+Your face and passport will not do it at a bank.

 7. A tablet or laptop (two laptops is an excellent idea if you plan on working) - Be careful to lock your technology in a safe where you stay if the place is new to you.
 If you have an old laptop, take that, unless you want to buy a more costly laptop with a Spanish keyboard should something happen to yours.

 8, A book dictionary - Many a time I wished I had my pocket dictionary with me after starting up a conversation with a stranger.
-In the States I had gotten used to Google on my phone.
+In the States I had gotten used to looking up words on my phone.
 At times, you may not want to carry your cell phone in Mexico.
 Same goes for taking an old fashioned calculator rather than your expensive phone as a calculator into busy marketplaces.
-Sure, all the Mexicans and full-time expats around you are carrying them, but they won't have the hassles you will have if they lose theirs.
+Sure, all the Mexicans around you are carrying them, but they won't have the hassles you will have if they lose their phone.